What does a Housekeeper do?

 The job outlook for housekeepers is promising for those seeking stable employment.
 The Bureau of Labor Statistics (BLS) reports an average of 106,600 job positions available each year.
 This steady demand makes housekeeping a reliable career choice.
 Job seekers can expect a positive trend, with a projected 4.3% increase in job openings from 2022 to 2032.
 This growth indicates a growing need for skilled housekeepers in various sectors.

-Housekeepers can look forward to a competitive salary as well.
-The average national annual compensation for this role stands at $30,970, according to the BLS.
-This figure reflects the value placed on the essential work housekeepers perform.
-The average hourly wage is $14.89, offering a fair return for the duties involved.
+Housekeepers can look forward to a competitive average annual compensation of $30,970.
+This salary reflects the value of the work they perform in maintaining cleanliness and order in homes, hotels, and other facilities.
+Additionally, the average hourly wage stands at $14.89, offering a fair return for their efforts.
 These figures provide a clear picture of the financial rewards that come with this profession.
+Job seekers will find that housekeeper roles offer both stability and decent pay.

 Continue to Salaries for Housekeeper